COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Conclusions

 In the simulation data, the predicted physical parameters are close to the true values.
 This shows that these filters have a strong correlation with physical parameters.
 For the observational data, we explored two scenarios.
 The first was training the SOM with CW data, and the second was applying the SOM trained on HZ-AGN data.
 For the CW data, a clear increase in degeneracy was observed among physical parameters with similar colors.
 This affected the prediction accuracy of redshift, sSFR, and age, although the estimation of stellar mass and SFR remained acceptable.
 For redshift predictions, spectroscopic redshifts aligned more closely with the 1:1 relation than photometric redshifts.
 The dispersion may result from possible uncertainties in the physical parameters of the observational data.

 We also investigated how the predictions vary across different redshift bins.
 In the simulation data, redshift estimation was slightly less accurate at higher redshifts.
 For other parameters, the predictions tended to be slightly less accurate at lower redshifts.
 In the CW data, predictions in the low-redshift bin were less reliable for galaxies with low stellar mass and low SFR.
 Some dispersion was observed, suggesting that degeneracies in the local universe may affect the performance of the SOM, particularly when there is greater diversity in physical parameters.
+A key novelty of this work is the use of JWST/NIRCam filters, especially F444W, which enhances SOM training and enables more accurate estimation of physical parameters compared to previous studies that relied on Spitzer/IRAC channels 1 and 2.

 The performance of the SOM suggests that it can also be used for future surveys.
 It requires less training time than the SED fitting, but should be optimized to improve predictions in observational data, particularly for redshift estimation.
 This could involve adding more dimensions beyond the 2D SOM map or incorporating additional mid-infrared filters as input data.
+Furthermore, extending the method to unseen survey data will require additional refinement.
+In particular, improving the training procedure and the prediction strategy, and assessing the influence of the selection function, photometric uncertainties, and a stronger focus on templates, will be important for ensuring reliable performance.
+With these developments, the SOM has the potential to become a robust predictive tool for upcoming observational datasets.